 - INCL - Included in the rent

-- MO - Month 2/2 or 3/2 - The first number indicates the number of bedrooms in the apartment.
+- 2/2 or 3/2 - The first number indicates the number of bedrooms in the apartment.
 The second number indicates the number of bathrooms.
 Bathroom facilities include bathtub and/or shower, toilet (WC), and wash basin. • 4-Plex - A rental unit comprised of two ground floor or "garden" apartments and two second floor apartments.

 - W/D - A washer and dryer machine for clothing is provided.

-- W/D CONN - Washer and clothes dryer connections are available for your own machines.
+- W/D CONN - Washer and clothes dryer connections are available.
+Machines not included.